kernel-mod/website/src/pages/docs/en/index.md

 Packages even load before some Kernel functions, and have full access to Kernel's internals.
 This means they are able to change your experience to your liking.

-> Be warned, packages have full access to your computer--barring administrator unless you've granted this--and can make changes to your system that might be malicious!
+> Be warned, packages have full access to your computer - barring administrator unless you've granted this - and can make changes to your system that might be malicious!
 > Please be careful when installing packages and be mindful of updates to them.

 ### Size